 - Check It Out.
 If your child is showing signs of independence and insists on brushing on her own, then by all means let her.
 Just don’t forget to get in the habit of proudly “checking out” her work at the end of each session while casually doing some touch-ups of your own.

 - Appeal to Taste.
 If Cinderella, the Cat in the Hat, a race car, or an electric toothbrush similar to yours has better prospects of winning your child over than you do, then by all means oblige.
 Feel free to indulge her tastes by letting her choose toothbrushes and toothpaste that she can really get excited about.
-For toddlers too young for toothpaste, even the fluoride-free toddler toothpastes taste great and make it much harder for toddlers to resist opening their mouths.
+There are also many flavored toothpastes that taste great and make it fun to brush.

 - Hands Off.
 Right around the age when you’re likely to start brushing, your child is likely to start grabbing.
 By giving her a soft-bristled brush (or 2) of her own to have and to hold, you will be able to avoid a fight over yours—leaving you well equipped to get the job done.
 Sure, it may take 3 toothbrushes instead of 1, but it’s a small price to pay for a routine that really works.